twoojoo/ttask/README.md

 A stream processing library for Go, heavily inspired by [alyxstream](https://github.com/smartpricing/alyxstream).

 > **!!!** This module is **not idiomatic Go**.
 Due to the lack of generics on struct methods (*go 1.21.3*), I was forced to use a weird pattern to replicate a sort of fluent syntax while mantaining full type safety, hence the name of the module.
 If a future version of go support this feature, a new version of this module may be written.
+See [this](https://github.com/golang/go/issues/49085) github issue in the Golang repo.

 ### Importing

-Even if it's not idiomatic, I suggest to import packages in this way, otherwise your code will be a bit verbose.
+Even if it's not idiomatic, I suggest to import ttask packages in this way, otherwise your code will end up being a bit too verbose.

 ```go
 import (